sivaprasadnk/flutter_dart_interview_qna/dart/solid_principles.md

 ### ✅ **D – Dependency Inversion Principle (DIP)**
 > *Depend on abstractions, not on concrete implementations.*
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

 ### 🔹 In Flutter:
 - Use **dependency injection** and **service locators**.